kevL/yata/ReadMe.txt

            then change the table-font back to what you like and paste the copied string into Settings.Cfg "font2=".
-Yata must be reloaded before it will display with a changed menu-font.) pathall=   a path without quotes to a valid directory to grope for 2da info for Crafting.2da or Spells.2da pathall=   another path for Crafting or Spells info
+Yata must be reloaded before it will display with a changed menu-font.) font3=     a .NET string that represents a desired font for the PropertyPanel (see notes at font2) pathall=   a path without quotes to a valid directory to grope for 2da info for Crafting.2da or Spells.2da pathall=   another path for Crafting or Spells info